 Formatting a blog post correctly is an essential part of blogging.
-Not formatting a blog post into the right order can turn an informative and detailed post into a low quality one.
+Not formatting a blog post in the right order can turn an informative and detailed post into a low-quality one.

 Most new bloggers ignore it, but I can not emphasize how important it is to format your blog post.
 Formatting your blog post the right way will make your content interesting, engaging, and easy to read.

 And if your content has three of these qualities, you are qualified to get ranked on Google’s top page.

 In this post, I will be sharing a step-by-step guide on how to format a blog post so you can start publishing posts like a professional blogger.

 But before I do, if you are a brand new blogger or someone planning to start a blog soon, you can check this post: What Is A Blog?
 And How Does Blogging Works?
 (Simple Guide).